 Dear Too big,

 The phrase "bigger is better" doesn't seem to ring true for you and your girlfriend and you're not alone.
 The good news is that it's pretty much impossible for you to be "too large," especially considering that the cervix and the vaginal canal are designed to stretch during childbirth to accommodate a baby which must certainly be larger than your member.
 However, there are many reasons why your partner may be feeling discomfort during penetration and the Related Q&As below discuss some of the potential reasons for this such as medical conditions, emotional barriers, or simply a lack of lubrication or muscle relaxation during intercourse.
-The Related Q&As also suggest some techniques you and your girlfriend may want to try to turn painful sex into an experience that is more comfortable and enjoyable for the both of you.
-To directly answer your question though, let's look at the bigger picture…literally.
+They also suggest some techniques you and your girlfriend may want to try to turn painful sex into an experience that is more comfortable and enjoyable for the both of you.
+To directly answer your question though, it's best to take a look at the bigger picture…literally.